morninj/django-docker/README.md

     39b60b7eb954        <yourname>/django-docker   "/usr/bin/supervisord"   4 minutes ago       Up 3 minutes        0.0.0.0:80->80/tcp, 8000/tcp   elegant_banach
     $ docker kill 39b60b7eb954

+### Updating models

+When you update your models, `django-docker` will automatically run `python manage.py makemigrations` and  `python manage.py migrate` the next time you run the Docker image.
+There are a few caveats:

+- Don't delete the `migrations/` folders inside your apps (or else you'll have to do something like editing `initialize.sh` to add `migrate --fake-initial`—ugh)
+- When adding new model fields, remember to set a `default` (or else `migrate` will fail)

 ## Deployment

 If you don't have a server running yet, start one.
 An easy and cheap option is the $5/month virtual server from Digital Ocean.
 They have Ubuntu images with Docker preinstalled.